SAP-samples/abap-platform-rap-workshops/rap6xx/rap620/exercises/ex3/README.md

 5. Edit the source code of the custom entity

-   - From the abstract entity that is used by the service consumption model we only use the following three fields for your value help: `Product`, `ProductCategory` and `Supplier`.
+   - From the remote OData service that is used by the service consumption model we only use the following three fields for your value help: `Product`, `ProductCategory` and `Supplier`.
    - We add the annotation `@ObjectModel.query.implementedBy: 'ABAP:ZRAP620_CL_CE_PRODUCTS_###'` right before the `define custom entity` statement.

 The DDL source code should now look like follows: